The Worlds Tallest Domestic Cat Breed

 F4 Savannah Cat

-Bottle Feeding of generations with high exotic heritage ensures obtaining a sound temperament.
+Bottle feeding of generations with higher exotic heritage ensures obtaining a sound temperament.
 Bottle raised kittens are left with mom during the first few weeks to ensure vital antibodies are received.
 Bottle raising is required in the first generation.
 The average domestic cat pregnancy is around 63 days and the African Serval Cat pregnancy is around 74 days.
 Having a ten-day gestational difference can result in some F1 kittens being slightly premature.
 Premature kittens require intense specialty care during the first few weeks.
 This complex process results in higher prices due to the time and skill level.
 It is important to note that any cat breed not provided proper socialization will result in maladjusted social habits.